Woodrow Wilson Additional Materials

 Despite his illness, Wilson had considered running for a third term but his closest associates forced him to abandon this idea.
 Woodrow and Edith Wilson retired to their home in Washington on 4 March 1921 in relative obscurity.
 He died at home in Washington on 2 February 1924.

-The Princeton University Library Collection of Woodrow Wilson Additional Materials consist of materials that the Seeley G. Mudd Manuscript Library has acquired on Woodrow Wilson since the mid-1990s through donations.
+The Woodrow Wilson Additional Materials consist of materials that the Seeley G. Mudd Manuscript Library has acquired on Woodrow Wilson since the mid-1990s through donations.
 Materials include correspondence, photographs, programs and other ephemera, realia, published materials and other assorted items.

-The Princeton University Library Collection of Woodrow Wilson Additional Materials have been maintained in the order that they were acquired except for oversized materials, which are in Box 2 and Cabinet 4, Drawer 6.
+The Woodrow Wilson Additional Materials have been maintained in the order that they were acquired except for oversized materials, which are in Box 2 and Cabinet 4, Drawer 6.
 Materials are added to the end of this collection as they are accessioned.

 Access and Use